Fives: Courts and equipment

 Fives is generally played wearing leather gloves.
 The practice of which dates from the 18th Century – in John Newbery's 1744 children's book A Little Pretty Pocket-Book, two fives players can be seen wearing white gloves on their right hands.
 The balls used in fives generally weigh around an ounce and a quarter, and vary in material – leather and rubber are most commonly used.

 As shown before, court dimensions vary greatly between different versions of Fives; however, modern day court construction is relatively uniform.
 Two main types of courts exist; traditional ones, and pre-cast courts.
 Traditional courts are built by bricklaying a form, which is then coated in a cement render, which consists of concrete and sharp sand (alternatively grus), which is then coated in Keene's cement plaster.
 Precast concrete courts are also available, which are more cost-effective, and faster to build (traditional courts take 4–5 months, concrete courts can be erected in weeks) than traditional courts.

 Players

 Europe

-There are some well-established clubs overseas, such as the Zuoz Fives Club in Zürich, Switzerland.
+There are some well-established clubs overseas, such as the Zuoz Fives Club in Zürich, Switzerland, and legendary players like Edoardo D'Arpa and Stephan Gorbokon are currently living in Zurich, as well.